priyaamilineni/Problem-Set-4/README.md

 |Column name | Description|
 |------------|------------|
+| Zip Code | Zip Codes in New York City
 | Count Participants | Number of participants in each zipcode
 | Count Male | Number of males
 | Count Female | Number of females